-81,000 (approximately \$810) over the previous three months, with a median of \$360, and mean monthly profits of \$178 (median \$136), which is not too dissimilar to the microenterprise clients of Akhuwat who took part in the artefactual field experiment.
+no other employees, with 20% having one additional employee and 12% having two additional employees.
+Only 2% of respondents had any other form of wage employment.
+In terms of sectoral composition, the most common business sectors were: (i) trade and retail shops; (ii) hairdressers and beauty parlours; (iii) tailors; (iv) food outlets; and (v) vehicle repair shops.
+Figure 8 in the appendix illustrates business performance.
+The average microenterprise had mean monthly sales of PKR 81,000 (approximately \$810) over the previous three months, with a median of \$360, and mean monthly profits of \$178 (median \$136), which as mentioned is similar to the microenterprise clients of Akhuwat who took part in the artefactual field experiment.

 Figure 12 in the appendix shows that 68% of microenterprise owners were previously apprentices, which is unsurprising given that the program specifically aimed to help skilled but capital-constrained apprentices start a business.
 The mean number of years of experience as an apprentice was three.
 In terms of reasons for taking the financing product, approximately half of microentrepreneurs stated the purchase of assets or equipment for the business as one of the reasons, with 40% stating the purchase of raw materials.
-The amount of financing received as part of the program was \$500 in 97% of cases, which is the first indication that the product, as it was implemented, appeared very similar to that of a conventional microcredit portfolio.
-Given the heterogeneity in business sector and business performance observed in Figure 11, some variation in financing amount might have been expected.
+The amount of financing received as part of the program was \$500 in 97% of cases, which is the first indication that the product, as it was implemented, appeared very similar to that of a conventional microcredit portfolio; given the heterogeneity in business sector and business performance observed in Figure 8, some variation in financing amount might have been expected.